 “..PLUS, just think of some of the people from your past and present who will be reading it!
 You’re letting these bad people into a deep, personal moment from your life!”

-Well..I finally got back into that zone and I could care less if creeps from my past and/or present read it.
+Well..I finally got back into that zone and I could care less if creeple from my past and/or present read it.
+Who knows?
+Maybe it will ‘uncreeple’ them.

 If you’re just tuning in, Part One is HERE, Part Two is HERE , Part Three is HERE, Part Four is HERE, Part Five is HERE, Part Six is HERE, Part Seven is HERE, Part 8 is HERE, Part 9 is HERE, Part Ten is HERE, Part 11 is HERE, Part 12 is HERE, Part 13A is HERE, Part 13B is HERE, Part 14A is HERE, Part 14B is HERE , Part 15 is HERE, Part 16 is HERE and Part 17 is HERE.